Communist Party of Norway: Second World War

-However, locally NKP cells in northern Norway began (without the consent of the party leadership) to mobilize resistance activities.
+However, local Communist Party cells in northern Norway began (without the consent of the party leadership) to mobilize resistance activities.

 In August 1940, NKP was the first Norwegian political party to be banned by the German occupation authorities.
 The publication of Arbeideren ceased.
 The party then went underground.
-However, the party was poorly prepared for underground functioning.

-In the ongoing confusion within the party, Furubotn began to call for more active resistance by NKP against the occupation.
-Furubotn had spent several years in Moscow, but had returned to Norway just before the war.
+However, it was poorly prepared for underground functioning.
+In the ongoing confusion within the party, Furubotn began to call for more active NKP resistance against the occupation.
+Furubotn had spent several years in Moscow, but returned to Norway just before the war.
 Now he was the leader of the party in Vestlandet.
-On 31 December 1941, the party held a clandestine national conference, which adopted Furubotn's 'active war politics'.
+On 31 December 1941, the party held a clandestine national conference, which adopted Furubotn's 'active war policy'.

-NKP came to play a leading role in the resistance movement, organizing sabotage and guerrilla activities.
-However, although different sectors of the resistance showed a united front towards the occupants, the relation between NKP and the Home Front, the government-in-exile, and the clandestine trade union movement were not always smooth as the government only proposed peaceful resistance, like newspapers and intelligence support towards the allies, until the last years of the war, when these elements of resistance were to join actively.
-Generally, NKP wanted to adopt more offensive tactics against the occupants.
+The NKP came to play a leading role in the resistance movement, organizing sabotage and guerrilla activities.
+Although different sectors of the resistance showed a united front towards the occupants, the relation between NKP and the Home Front, the government-in-exile, and the clandestine trade union movement were not always smooth as the government advocated only peaceful resistance, such as media and intelligence support for the allies, until the last years of the war, when these elements of resistance were to join actively.
+Generally, the NKP wanted to adopt more offensive tactics against the occupants.
 It also created an illegal newspaper, Friheten, or "Liberty", which is still in print.

 Postwar resurgence

-After the war, NKP enjoyed a strong boost of popularity for its role in resistance struggle.
+After the war, NKP enjoyed a strong increase in popularity for its role in resistance struggle.
 The role the Soviet Union had played in defeating Germany, and in particular the Soviet liberation of Finnmark in northern Norway, also contributed to the popularity of the party.

 In the national unity government formed after the war, two communists were included: Johan Strand Johansen and Kirsten Hansteen.
 Hansteen was the first female minister in Norwegian history.
 The party organ, Friheten, would reach a readership of approximately 100,000 directly after the war.
 In the new postwar atmosphere of tolerance, discussions were raised over a possible reunification between DNA and NKP.
 During the war, discussions had taken place in the Grini concentration camp between captured DNA and NKP leaders (including Einar Gerhardsen from DNA and Jørgen Vogt from NKP).
 However, these plans were discarded by Furubotn.

-In the 1945 parliamentary election the NKP vote-share reached its historical peak.
-NKP received 176,535 votes (11.89%) and eleven seats in the Storting.
-In 1946 Furubotn was elected general secretary of NKP.
+In the 1945 parliamentary election, the NKP vote share reached its historical peak.
+NKP received 176,535 votes (11.89%) and won eleven seats in the Storting.
+In 1946 Furubotn was elected general secretary of the NKP.